 We encourage all services to work in co-production which means ‘delivering public services in an equal and reciprocal relationship between professionals, people using services, their families and their neighbours’

-Please look through the rest of our Carers Voice pages to find out more about free membership of the Carers Voice Norfolk & Waveney, how to join our Carers Involvement Register and the benefits and details of the various groups and ways of having your voice heard and getting involved.
+Please look through the rest of our Carers Voice pages to find out more about free membership of Carers Voice Norfolk & Waveney, the benefits and details of the various groups and ways of having your voice heard and getting involved.